Staff

 - Email verav@rmf.is

-Vera started working at the ITRC as a researcher in mid-March 2018.
-She has worked on various projects, mainly focusing on projects concerning cultural tourism but has also been involved in projects relating to tourists’ travel behaviours and the MICE market.
+She has worked on various projects, mainly focusing on projects concerning cultural tourism but has also been involved in projects relating to tourists’ travel behaviours, women leadership, and Airbnb in rural communities.

-Vera holds a master’s degree in sustainable heritage management, with a focus on cultural dissemination, from Aarhus University and a BSc degree in anthropology from the same university.
+Vera holds a master’s degree in sustainable heritage management, with a focus on cultural dissemination, from Aarhus University and a BSc degree in social anthropology from the same university.

 Location: Tæknigarður (207), Dunhagi 5, 107 Reykjavík